 So Anne went to the wedding.
 Two days later we walked into the courtroom, and he gave us our passports.
 From then on all the nonsense ended.

 Now Mary and the DSWD were going berserk again.
 Mary was screaming she had to go.
 I explained that I couldn’t get Mary a visa because she wasn’t my wife.
 Finally they relented.
-The case worker volunteered to live with Anne and my brother in the States.
+The case worker volunteered to go live with Anne and my brother in the States.
 The judge said, “Are you kidding me?
 You wouldn’t go to Cebu overnight, and now you’re going to the States for two years?
 No, she can go alone.
 She went to the wedding with her father, and her father brought her back.
 I believe he’ll do the same thing.”
 He suspended the case for two years.
-When she came back,I was able to present my witnesses, and Mary never came to anymore hearings.
-It was over after eight years.
+When she came back, everything happened.
+It was over, and I won.
+That’s why it took eight years.
 By that time Anne was seventeen.

-Two months later Carmen filed two law suits against me that included extraordinary financial demands.
+Two months later Carmen filed two lawsuits against me that included extraordinary financial demands.
 One suit was immediately dismissed.
 The other was the RA 9262 criminal suit.
-Her attorney successfully delayed the trial for nearly one year while I was pressured to settle.
+Her attorney successfully delayed the trial for nearly a year while I was pressured to settle.
 One year into the trial she’d presented only one witness, her sister.
-When my attorney asked her the standard question, whether she’d she prepared the affidavit put into evidence, she said Carmen had prepared it and demanded she sign it.
+When my attorney asked her the standard question, whether she’d prepared the affidavit put into evidence, she said Carmen had prepared it and demanded she sign it.

-The trial did not really begin until Late 2005.
-In January 2007 Carmen’s attorney asked to present additional witnesses.
-They were never produced.
+The court activities to recover my sons Harry took from December 2004 and ended fairly quickly.
+The judge threw everything out.
 In June 2007 a decision and Final Order was issued.
 The order said Carmen could not be alone with her children for five years and that she could not see her children until she completed one year of counseling, which she didn’t do.
 She visited her children in my presence five times beginning the year after the order was issued.